opensourceworks-org/xsd-convert/README.md

     ```bash
     trunk serve
     ```
-    Then open your browser to http://localhost:3000.
+    Then open your browser to http://localhost:3000 (see the [Trunk.toml](Trunk.toml) file to modify and more options).

    You can also use the --open flag to open the browser automatically.

    ```
    trunk serve --open